Paying Work-Study Students

 Please review sample documents carefully.
 Errors on these forms can delay the review process and may require corrections on the student’s timesheets for the following pay period.

 «TIP» Audit the Work-Study Timesheet before signing.
 This will eliminate errors before the student is paid.

-«TIP» Have FWS students sign-in and sign-out each block of time worked.
+«TIP» Have Work-Study students sign-in and sign-out each block of time worked.
 This log will make the Work-Study Timesheet easier to complete and verify.

-In order to comply with Federal regulations governing the FWS program, the Work-Study Office has found it necessary to implement the following procedures for handling delinquent paperwork:
+In order to comply with federal regulations governing the Work-Study program, the Work-Study Office has found it necessary to implement the following procedures for handling delinquent paperwork:

 «TIP» Before accepting additional employment, the student may want to discuss the implications of such employment with their financial aid counselor.